tlswg/tls13-spec/draft-ietf-tls-tls13.md

 known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or abort the handshake.

-Any endpoint receiving any certificate signed using any signature algorithm using an MD5 hash MUST abort the handshake with a "bad_certificate" alert.
+Any endpoint receiving any certificate that must be validated and is signed using any signature algorithm using an MD5 hash MUST abort the handshake with a "bad_certificate" alert.
 SHA-1 is deprecated and it is RECOMMENDED that any endpoint receiving any certificate signed using any signature algorithm